alexandertrefz/essence/packages/website/protocols.md

 `§§` above it, Completion lists it beside the written members, and Signature Help answers for it.

-It is reached through `::` and through nothing else.
-A written Method also has a Namespace spelling — `Integer.isLessThan(a, b)` names the Namespace and passes the receiver — and a provided Method has none, because no Namespace declares it.
+It is reached the two ways a written Method is. `5::isNot(3)` is one; the Namespace spelling is the other — `Integer.isNot(3, 4)` names the Namespace whose conformance puts the Method in reach and passes the receiver, exactly as `Integer.compare(3, to 4)` does.
+The Protocol's own name is not a spelling:
-The Protocol's own name is not one either: `Equatable.isNot(a, b)` is `protocol-as-value`, since a Protocol is a bound and never a value.
+`Equatable.isNot(a, b)` is `protocol-as-value`, since a Protocol is a bound and never a value.

 ### What a provided body may say